GSG-CA/curriculum/coursebook/week-1/project.md

 You may also add more ambitious features in the README which describes **stretch goals**.
 Feel free to add the user stories from this project guide into your README too.

+When working together, groups should split into pairs to complete project tasks as the following:

+- One pair work on the main page.
+- One pair work on the news details page.

-When working together, groups should split into pairs to complete project tasks, making sure they are constantly communicating with each other. **Please note that although in the [git workshop](https://github.com/Rawan96/git-workflow-workshop-for-two) you were instructed to work in pairs and merge each other's pull requests, as you're working in teams of four now, you will be merging the other pair's pull requests!**
+**Please note that although in the [git workshop](https://github.com/GSG-G10/git-workflow-workshop-for-two) you were instructed to work in pairs and merge each other's pull requests, as you're working in teams of four now, you will be merging the other pair's pull requests!**

 However you decide to individualise your site is up to you, but aim to satisfy the user stories.

-Your blog should have profiles of each of your group members and each profile should include links to your _Linkedin_, _Github_ and _Codewars_ accounts.

 - On completion, your site should be published via **_github pages_**.
 You may decide to publish early (perhaps to check how it looks on mobile?)
 - Your **README** should also include a link to the live site (you can also add a direct link next to the description at the top of your repo, so that others can clearly find your live site).